-Stage 1 comprised an initial screening process, using high-level qualitative scoring.
-This was necessary to assist with the development of the Strategic Environmental Assessment (SEA) of the WRMP and support detailed screening of options for the inclusion in the Preferred Plan.
+This high-level qualitative scoring was necessary to assist with the development of the SEA and support detailed screening of options for the identification the preferred plan.
 The scoring also fed into Multi Criteria Decision Analysis (MCDA) (ValueStream1) and helped to support early decision making using the feasible options.

-For each option, scores ranging from +3 to -3 were awarded for each ecosystem service metric as a reflection of the potential level of benefit and disbenefit associated with the metric (allowing for benefits and disbenefits to be recognised separately where appropriate).
+Scores from 0 to +3 to 0 to -3 were awarded for each ecosystem service metric as a reflection of the potential level of benefit and disbenefit associated with the metric (allowing for benefits and disbenefits to be recognised separately where appropriate).
 Overall scores were calculated based on magnitude, scale, and duration of expected impacts, with each of magnitude and duration also being scored between -3 to +3, following the same rules as for the ecosystem services.
 A brief commentary was also included to describe the benefits or disbenefits.

-The results of the Stage 1 assessments of the WRMP options are not presented in this report, as they were used only to inform preliminary stages of assessment and were superseded by subsequent stages of assessment.
+The results of the Stage 1 assessments are not presented in this report, as they were used only to inform preliminary stages of assessment and were superseded by subsequent stages of assessment.